Russia says Syria ceasefire mostly holding, U.S. should do more

-MOSCOW The ceasefire in Syria is broadly holding but the United States should be doing more to support it, Russia's Defense Ministry said in a statement on Saturday.
+MOSCOW The ceasefire in Syria is broadly holding but the United States should be doing more to support it, Russia's Defence Ministry said in a statement on Saturday.

 The ministry said Russian monitors had registered no violations of the ceasefire involving the use of heavy weapons within the last 24 hours.